 Regulatory compliance

-Operational resilience has become a critical area of focus for financial institutions, federal authorities and critical infrastructure providers worldwide, especially in the digital space.
+Operational resilience has become a critical area of focus for financial institutions, federal authorities, and critical infrastructure providers worldwide, especially in the digital space.
 As organisations grapple with increasing regulatory density and the growing awareness of reputational damage, they recognise the need to enhance their ability to withstand disruptions and adapt swiftly.
-Digital resilience is not just about compliance; it’s about building robust systems, learning from challenges, and ensuring continuity even in adverse circumstances.
+Digital resilience is not just about regulatory compliance; it’s about building robust systems, learning from challenges, and ensuring continuity even in adverse circumstances.

 Federal Act on Information Security in the Confederation